sonburn/presto-selecto/README.md

 # Changelog

+* **0.4** - Matching strings is now optional, meaning you can simply select layers of a type within a parent of a type.
+Fixed appcast.xml issue.
 * **0.3** - Matching against Everything now allows for a parent, a parent can now also be a group, and added the ability to search for shapes.
 * **0.2** - Verbiage improvements.
 * **0.1** - Initial commit.